sethgeyer/environment-variables/README.md

 ## Accessing environment variables with Ruby

-We can write Ruby programs that behave differently depending on the value of environment variables.

 In Ruby, you have access to the environment variables that are set with the `ENV` hash.

     |ruby-2.1.1@gschool| Hunters-MacBook-Pro in ~/gschool/dev/exercises/environment-variables